-The previous entry in this series on How to Introvert looked at exceptionally pro-social destinations.
+The previous entry in this series on How to be Approachable looked at exceptionally pro-social destinations.
 Today we switch from satellite to street view and focus on how the physical characteristics of a closed space — and the positioning of people within it — affect the chances of conversational sparks flying.
 Time to bring out your protractors and put on your triangles.

 Orientation (unfortunately not of the sexual variety)